 What is IFTTT?
 Everything you need to know about the automation platform

-For those really into personal automation IFTTT can be a cornerstone service, as indispensable as Photoshop is to a photographer, or Twitch is to a professional streamer.
+For those really into personal automation IFTTT can be a cornerstone, as indispensable as Photoshop is to a photographer, or Twitch is to a professional streamer.
 Here’s a quick primer on what IFTTT is, how it works, and its benefits, particularly for smart homes.

 What is IFTTT?

 IFTTT, short for If This Then That, is an online automation platform that links services and devices that wouldn’t ordinarily be connected.
 There are apps for Android and iPhone/iPad, but you can also manage things via IFTTT.com.
 The platform has been live since September 2011.

 As its name suggests, the concept is that users can build codeless automations (known as “applets”) in which a trigger on one service results in an action on another.
 It supports an extremely large number of brands — too many to list in full, but here are some prominent examples:

 We’ve left out plenty of other important services.
 On top of these, IFTTT can sometimes link with native functions on a mobile device, such as calling and messaging.